SS Kroonland: Returning troops home

 Kroonland returned to Saint-Nazaire in May and loaded Major General Joseph E. Kuhn and some 3,000 men of his U.S. 79th Infantry Division, which included the 304th Engineer Regiment, and departed France on 18 May.
 The band of the 304th Engineers gave concerts on deck every evening on the voyage home to entertain the men.
 Though initially bound for Newport News, Kroonlands crew received orders in mid ocean to head instead to New York, where they arrived on 29 May.
 After completing another passage to Newport News in late June, Kroonland sailed on 19 July with 3,642 passengers—including officers, men, thirteen war brides, and one war baby—from Saint-Nazaire, in the final transport departure from that port before it was closed as a port of embarkation by U.S. military authorities.
-Among the passengers was Brigadier General Samuel D. Rockenbach, the founder of the United States Tank Corps.
+Among the passengers was Brigadier General Samuel D. Rockenbach, the founder of the Tank Corps.

 On 21 August, the USSB announced that Kroonland would be released from government service after surveys for repairs had been completed.
 After leaving New York on 10 August, the ship was in the middle of what would be her final trip returning soldiers.
 After arriving at Brest, 1,532 officers and men boarded Kroonland for New York, where the transport arrived on 10 September.
 Also on board was Michael Gilhooley, a 15-year-old stowaway making his fourth unsuccessful attempt to sneak into the United States aboard a Navy transport.

 The ship was decommissioned and returned to the USSB on 13 September, and returned to International Mercantile Marine shortly thereafter.
 In her eight trips returning troops, Kroonland—affectionately called the "Empress of the Seas" by her crew—averaged just under 39 days per turnaround, beating the overall average of all ships by almost a full day, and edging out sister ship Finland by less than that.